These are 50 actionable activities YOU can do to become smarter, keep your mind young and active, and gain experience-based intelligence.

 12. Learn a musical instrument (here are some neuroscience tips for learning the guitar).

-15. Learn a couple of strategy games – they allow you to explore fictional scenarios.
+15. Learn a couple of strategy games – they allow you to explore fictional scenarios and exercise your mind.

 17. Practice the dual n-back task – it is one of the most reliable ways to improve working & short-term memory.